AuReMe/mpwt/README.rst

 Transport Inference
 :::::::::::::::::::

-The --tp/patho_transporter_inference tries to answer the question "What chemicals can the organism import or export?" ([Karp et al. 2019 arXiv]_):
+The --tp/patho_transporter_inference tries to answer the question "What chemicals can the organism import or export?" ([Karp2019 arXiv]_):

 ..code::